peterbraden/node-opencv/README.md

 Using [tape](https://github.com/substack/tape).
 Run with command:

 `npm test`.

-## Code coverage

-Using [istanbul](http://gotwarlost.github.io/istanbul/) and [lcov](http://ltp.sourceforge.net/coverage/lcov.php).
-Run with command:

-`make cover`

-Build version of `opencv.node` will be generated, and coverage files will be put in `coverage/` directory.
-These files can be remvoved automatically by running `make clean`.

 ## MIT License
 The library is distributed under the MIT License - if for some reason that